cybernight646/offensive-security-labs/Ransomware_practical/README.md

-Requirements
+Ransomware & Decryptor (Red Team Research Project) Overview

+This repository contains two complementary Python scripts designed strictly for red team research, malware analysis, and defensive learning:

+Ransomware Simulation Script – demonstrates file encryption behavior using symmetric cryptography.

+Decryptor Utility – restores encrypted files after key recovery to validate incident‑response and recovery workflows.

+The project exists to help researchers and defenders understand how ransomware operates technically, how encryption impacts systems, and how recovery mechanisms function in controlled environments.

+This repository is intentionally maintained as private and is not intended for public distribution or real‑world deployment.

 Intended Use Environment

-This project is designed exclusively for red team research and defensive analysis.
+Execution is limited to controlled lab environments

-Execution must occur only within a controlled lab environment on systems that are owned by, or explicitly authorized for testing by, the researcher.
+Systems must be owned by or explicitly authorized for testing

+Only non‑sensitive, test files should be used

-The code is not designed for production systems and must not be executed on personal or third‑party machines.
+The code must never be executed on production or third‑party systems

 Operating System

-Microsoft Windows (required)
+Microsoft Windows only

-The code relies on Windows‑specific APIs and behaviors and is not portable to other platforms.
+The project relies on Windows‑specific filesystem behavior and APIs

+Project Components
+1. Ransomware Simulation Script
+Purpose

+The ransomware script demonstrates:

+Symmetric file encryption at scale

+Concurrent file processing behavior

+Ransom note creation and user notification

+Key‑handling separation from decryption logic

+This script is educational by design and prioritizes behavioral clarity over stealth or persistence.

+High‑Level Behavior

+Generates a Fernet symmetric encryption key

+Encrypts files matching predefined extensions

+Writes a ransom note to the filesystem

+Protects the symmetric key using asymmetric cryptography

+Leaves recovery intentionally dependent on key restoration

+The script does not:

+Exfiltrate data

+Communicate with command‑and‑control infrastructure

+Attempt lateral movement

+Perform evasion or obfuscation

+2. Decryptor Utility
+Purpose

+The decryptor is a standalone recovery tool used to demonstrate:

+Post‑incident file restoration

+Key‑based decryption workflows

+Separation of encryption and recovery logic

+Defensive validation and incident response simulation

+High‑Level Behavior

+Monitors for a file named PUT_ME_ON_DESKTOP.txt

+Reads a Fernet symmetric key from that file

+Decrypts previously encrypted files

+Processes files concurrently

+Terminates automatically after successful decryption

+The decryptor does not generate keys, modify the system state beyond file restoration, or communicate externally.

 Execution Scope

-File operations are scoped to a user‑defined test directory.
+File operations are scoped to a researcher‑defined test directory

+Only explicitly listed file extensions are processed

+System binaries and OS‑critical paths are out of scope

+System‑wide execution is explicitly discouraged

-The script assumes the researcher will restrict execution to non‑sensitive sample data created for testing purposes.
+Researchers are expected to restrict execution to sample data created for testing purposes.

-System‑wide execution is explicitly out of scope for responsible use.

-Cryptographic Assumptions
+Cryptographic Design

-The project relies on a hybrid cryptographic design:
+This project demonstrates a hybrid cryptographic model commonly observed in real‑world ransomware:

-Symmetric encryption for file operations
+Symmetric encryption (Fernet) for file operations

-Asymmetric cryptography for key protection
+Asymmetric cryptography (RSA) for key protection

+Assumptions

-An RSA public key is expected to be present in the execution directory at runtime.
+An RSA public key is expected to exist in the execution directory

-Private key handling, recovery workflows, and key escrow mechanisms are intentionally excluded from this repository.
+Private key handling and recovery workflows are intentionally excluded

-Proper key generation, storage, and lifecycle management are assumed to follow standard cryptographic best practices in a research environment.
+Proper key lifecycle management is assumed in a research environment

+No cryptographic hardening or evasion techniques are implemented.

-Python Runtime
+Python Runtime Requirements

-Python 3.x is required.
+Python 3.x

-Python Dependencies
+Required Dependencies

-The following third‑party libraries are required for the codebase to function as designed:

 cryptography